Billwilliams1952/Tooltips-for-Python/README.md

 # Synopsis

 A Python module that provides a tooltip interface for widgets in a program.
 The tootip text for each widget may be read from an external file, passed as a string during ToolTip construction, or dynamically created by using a user-supplied callback function.
+Under program control, tooltips may be enabled or disabled, the tip number can be added to the tooltip (useful for debugging), and the delay from the mouse hovering over a widget to when the tooltip is displayed may be modified.

 ## Motivation